$(SL(N),q)$-opers, the $q$-Langlands correspondence, and quantum/classical duality: Introduction

 Feigin, Frenkel, and Reshetikhin found a geometric interpretation of this spectrum in terms of flat $G$-bundles on $\P^1$ with extra structure~\cite{Feigin:1994in,Frenkel:ab,Frenkel:aa}.
 Let $B$ be a Borel subgroup of $G$.
 A $G$-oper on a smooth curve $X$ is a triple $(\cF,\nabla,\cF_B)$, where $(\cF,\nabla)$ is a flat $G$-bundle on $X$ and $\cF_B$ is a reduction of $\cF$ satisfying a certain transversality condition with respect to $\nabla$.
 As an example, for $\PGL(2)$-opers, this condition is that $\cF_B$ is nowhere preserved by $\nabla$.
 The space of $G$-opers can be realized more concretely as a certain space of differential operators.
 For example, a $\PGL(2)$-oper can be identified with projective connections: second-order operators $\partial_z^2-f(z)$ mapping sections of $K^{-1/2}$ to sections of $K^{3/2}$, where $K$ is the canonical bundle.
-It turns out that the spectrum of $\cZ_{(z_i)}({}^L\fg)$ may be identified with the set of $G$-opers on $\P^1$ with regular singularities at $z_1,\dots,z_n$ and $\infty$.
+It turns out that the spectrum of $\cZ_{(z_i)}({}^L\fg)$ may be identified with the set of $G$-opers on $\P^1$ with regular singularities at $z_1,\dots,z_n$ and $\infty$, which therefore has the structure of an algebraic variety.

 We now consider the action of the Gaudin algebra on the tensor product of irreducible finite-dimensional modules $V_{\blam}=V_{\lam_1}\otimes\dots \otimes V_{\lam_n}$, where $\blam$ is an $n$-tuple of dominant integral weights.
 The Bethe ansatz is a method of constructing such simultaneous eigenvectors.
 One starts with the unique (up to scalar) vector $|0\rangle\in V_{\blam}$ of highest weight $\sum\lam_i$; it is a simultaneous eigenvector.
 Given a set of distinct complex numbers $w_1,\dots,w_m$ labeled by simple roots $\alpha_{k_j}$, one applies a certain order $m$ lowering operator with poles at the $w_j$'s to $|0\rangle$.
 If this vector is nonzero and $\sum \lam_i -\sum\a_{k_j}$ is dominant, it is an eigenvector of the Gaudin Hamiltonians if and only if certain equations called the Bethe ansatz equations are satisfied (see \eqref{Betheeqsln}).
 Frenkel has shown that the corresponding point in the spectrum of the Gaudin algebra is a $G$-oper with regular singularities at the $z_i$'s and $\infty$ and and with trivial monodromy~\cite{Frenkel:aa}.